SenseNet/sncom-resources/_posts/2021-05-26-whatsup-sensenet.md

 <img src="/img/posts/linksNbuttons_exampleapp.png" alt="example app link and button">
 </p>

-We also revamped the whole [example apps page](https://docs.sensenet.com/example-apps) on docs site to be more structured and added some extra information explaning the logic behind these apps.
+We also revamped the whole [example apps](https://docs.sensenet.com/example-apps) page on [docs site](https://docs.sensenet.com/) to be more structured and added some extra information explaning the logic behind these apps.

 As a final step we simplified the access to each part of the experience:
 - Example apps can be reached with automatic sign-in, removing every additional steps from the process
-- The demo repository became more accessible as well, since everyone can get in through the admin ui with a single click.
+- Demo repository became more accessible as well, since everyone can get in through the admin ui with a single click.

 The final solution is what we call the [demo experience](https://www.sensenet.com/tryit), and we hope that everyone can get a taste of sensenet more easily (without registration 😉😎).
 Try it and share your thoughts!